WEARTHaptics/WEART-SDK-Cpp/README.md

 # Weart Low-Level C++ SDK

+Welcome to the Weart Low-Level C++ SDK documentation.

-The Weart Low-Level C++ SDK  allows to connect to the Weart middleware and perform various actions with the TouchDIVER devices:
+The SDK allows to connect to the Weart middleware or WeArtApp and perform various actions with the TouchDIVER devices:

 * Start and Stop the middleware operations
 * Calibrate the device
 * Receive tracking data from the devices
 * Receive raw data from the thimble's motion sensors
-* Receive analog raw data from the thimble's senosrs
+* Receive analog raw data from the thimble's senosrs (not available for TouchDIVER Pro)
-* Send haptic effects to the devices

 ## Installation